 Now, you can turn your back to blurry images due to the absence of a tripod, and stop performing weightlifting feats in hand-holding your heavy lens.
 For designed masterfully to fit on a variety of surfaces and be useful in a wide range of situations, dimBu offers a solid platform for 400 to 800mm telephoto lenses, with a wide top that ensures a grippy area for your lens to rest on, and its soft surface being totally easy on your lens, causing both your arm and your lens to thank you!

-Please note that actual colours may vary slightly from those depicted in the pictures.
+Please note: Your dimBu will be shipped empty, and actual colours may vary slightly from those depicted in the pictures.